-The SPRs estimated for the two local stocks are below the limit reference point (SPR=20%), which is the threshold of minimum reproduction of fish stocks for a sustainable fishery.
-The average SPR estimated for both species was 2% indicating that the sustainability of Pagellous bellotti and Galeoides decadactylus is questionable as recruitment is threatened.
+The SPRs estimated for the two local stocks are below the limit reference point (SPR=20%), which is the threshold for the minimum reproduction of fish stocks for a sustainable fishery.
+The average SPR estimated for both species was 2%, indicating that the sustainability of Pagellous bellotti and Galeoides decadactylus is questionable, because recruitment is threatened.
 The length at which 50% of the stock was caught (SL50) was found to be lower than the length at which 50% of the stock matured (L50); this created an extremely high fishing pressure (F/M>1) as fish are caught before allowing them to spawn at least one time.
-The MLZ total mortality estimates were also high, which confirmed the result of the LBSPR.
-The comparison between models shows that the LBSPR model captured the general trends of a data-rich analytical stock assessment, suggesting that the LBSPR model can provide a better tool for a cost-effective evaluation of data-poor fisheries like Sierra Leone.
+The MLZ total mortality estimates were also high, confirming the results of LBSPR.
+The comparison between models shows that the LBSPR model captured the general trends of a data-rich analytical stock assessment, suggesting that the LBSPR model can provide a better tool for cost-effective evaluation of data-poor fisheries such as Sierra Leone.

-The LBSPR model is highly sensitive to life-history parameters (Prince et al., 2015).
-This means we expect variation in SPR to result from variation in growth parameters.
-Therefore, we can have high confidence in the conclusions of this study because when uncertainty in growth parameters was considered, the conclusion that each stock was below its critical SPR threshold did not change.
+The LBSPR model is highly sensitive to life history parameters (Prince et al., 2015).
+This means that we expect the variation in SPR to result from variations in the growth parameters.
+Therefore, we have high confidence in the conclusions of this study because when uncertainty in growth parameters was considered, the conclusion that each stock was below its critical SPR threshold did not change.